kevin-powell/netflix-carousel-css-only/README.md

 # netflix-carousel-css-only

-The code from this YouTube video (link coming soon), where I did my best to clone the Netflix carousel UI using CSS only.
+The code from [this YouTube video](https://youtu.be/b--q6Fsf_cA), where I did my best to clone the Netflix carousel UI using CSS only.

 **This uses the `:has()` selector**.
 If you want to play with the code, make sure that [you're browser supports the `:has()` selector](https://caniuse.com/css-has).